 - Collar or Harness for a Great Dane?

-- Fitting a Harness for a Great Dane
+- Types of Dog Harnesses for a Great Dane

 - A Good Harness for a Great Dane Puppy?

 Before we delve into the world of this very large dog – let us stop for a moment and reflect on the breed.

 We have one Great Dane (update: two) and we’ve fostered a few.
 They’re big dogs, they’re friendly, they’re a bit lazy and they’re strong.
 Very strong.

 If you’ve had any experience of this giant lovable beast you’ll know that if out walking and they pull, they pull.
 It may not quite be the image of an owner dragged down the street, but it feels like a possibility some days.

 A lot of pulling will reduce with good dog training and practice.
 As well as a solid harness, we also used a training lead and head harness for one of ours.
 Combined this all helped and she’s now much better behaved whilst on her lead.

 Given their strength we’ve focused mainly on Great Dane no-pull harnesses.
 A lot of these would also apply to many large and XXL breeds.